interledger/rfcs/0036-spsp-pull-payments/0036-spsp-pull-payments.md

 ### Motivation

-The Simple Payment Setup Protocol (SPSP) only descirbes how the details required for a STREAM connection are exchanged.
+The Simple Payment Setup Protocol (SPSP) only descirbes how the details required for a STREAM connection are exchanged and how a simple push payment is made.
 However, it lacks a detailed explaination of how a pull payment is conducted using this connection.

 ### Scope

-This document specifies basic server details needed by the client to set up a STREAM pull payment.
+This document specifies how to conduct a pull payment once a STREAM connection has been set up.
 It is intended for use by end-user applications.

-### Operation
+### Operation Overview

 Any SPSP server will expose an HTTPS endpoint called the SPSP Endpoint.
-The client can query this endpoint to get information about about the server's connection details, namely ILP address and a shared secret, as well as additional information about the type and form of payment that can be made to this server.
-The client can set up and pull multiple ILP payments using the details provided by the server.
+The client can query this endpoint to get information about about the server's connection details, namely ILP address and a shared secret.
+The endpoint MAY also contain additional information for displaying purposes.
+The client can set up a STREAM connection and pull multiple ILP payments using the details provided by the server.

+## Model of Operation

+### Creating a token

+A pull payment token SHOULD be be opaque.
+For the purpose of offline generation, it MAY include negotiated pull payment agreement parameters that SHOULD become obsolete once the SPSP endpoint corresponding to that token has been created.
+The SPSP server SHOULD store the negotiated pull payment agreement parameters.

+The pull payment agreement parameters that SHOULD be negotiated are those defined in the `agreement` object within the [Response Body](#Response-Body).

+### Conducting the pull payment

+We assume that the client knows the server's SPSP endpoint (see [Payment Pointers](../0026-payment-pointers/0026-payment-pointers.md)).

+1. The user's SPSP client queries the server's SPSP Endpoint.

+2. The SPSP endpoint responds with the server info, including the server's ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
+    * The `destination_account` SHOULD be used as the STREAM destinationAccount.
+    * The `shared_secret` SHOULD be decoded from base64 and used as the STREAM sharedSecret.

+3. The SPSP client establishes a STREAM connection to the server using the server's ILP address and shared secret and constructs a stream to the client on the ILP/STREAM connection.

+4. The SPSP server begins sending ILP packets to fulfill the payment.
+    1. The server will adjust their `sendMax` to reflect the amount they're willing to send.
+        * `sendMax` SHOULD be derived from the pull payment agreement parameters.
+    2. The client will adjust their `receiveMax` to reflect the amount they're willing to receive.
+        * `receiveMax` MAY be `Infinity`.
+    3. The client's and server's STREAM modules will move as much value as possible while staying inside these bounds.
+    4. If the server reaches their `sendMax`, they end the stream and the connection.
+If the client reaches their `receiveMax`, they will end the stream and the connection.

 ## Specification